-When the "Send email" or "Send email - no user interaction" options are enabled, you can set the email address by creating a string value in one of the standard registry locations named "PDFMailRecipients".
+When the "Send email" or "Send email - no user interaction" options are enabled, you can set the email address by creating a string value in one of the standard registry locations named "PDFMailRecipients" or "PDFMailDefaultRecipients".
 The value can be a single email address in the form "[email protected]", or multiple recipients separated by semicolon ';' or comma ',' characters.
-You can also set one or more "CC:" or "BCC:" email addresses by setting a string value named "PDFMailCCRecipients" or "PDFMailBCCRecipients" in one of the standard registry locations.
+You can also set one or more "CC:" or "BCC:" email addresses by setting a string value named "PDFMailCCRecipients", "PDFMailDefaultCCRecipients", "PDFMailBCCRecipients", or "PDFMailDefaultBCCRecipients" in one of the standard registry locations.
 Some email clients require a "SMTP:" string in front of the address such as "SMTP:[email protected]".

-You can set the e-mail subject field by creating a string value named "PDFMailSubject", and you can fill in the body text of the message by creating a string value named "PDFMailNote".
-To set the HTML body text of the message, use "PDFMailHTML".
-All values are deleted after each document is created unless the "persistent" registry value is set.
+You can set the e-mail subject field by creating a string value named "PDFMailSubject" or "PDFMailDefaultSubject", and you can fill in the body text of the message by creating a string value named "PDFMailNote" or "PDFMailDefaultNote".
+To set the HTML body text of the message, use "PDFMailHTML" or "PDFMailDefaultHTML".
+For the settings that include "Default" in the name ("PDFMailDefaultRecipients", "PDFMailDefaultCCRecipients", "PDFMailDefaultBCCRecipients", "PDFMailDefaultSubject", "PDFMailDefaultNote", and "PDFMailDefaultHTML", the registry values are applied to all documents and are not deleted.
+All other values are deleted after each document is created unless the "persistent" registry value is set.